 I recommend finding those top hashtags for your business and using them in your social media profile bio, YouTube videos, vacation rental listings, website and blogs.
 Hashtags are not going away and they’re becoming increasingly important to the way people use the internet.

 Travel Activity Keywords

 Here’s a smart way to introduce your vacation rental to travelers.
 Use activity keywords to target visitors who are potentially interested in the activities your property can offer.
 If your vacation rental is near a pier, lake or ocean with great #fishing, use hashtags to “reel in” fisherman.

-If you’re vacation rental is located near a desirable golf course you can effectively attract #golfers in the same way.
-Activity based content and hashtags creates great interaction on social media.
+If your vacation rental is located near a desirable golf course you can effectively attract #golfers in the same way.
+Activity-based content and hashtags create great interaction on social media.
 People love #activites and #thingstodo.
 Give it a go!